Select a name at the left to view that person's information.

 Teaching Assistant, Geographic Information Systems

-Susan Winchell-Sweeney is Project Archeologist at Underground Imaging Technologies, a digital geophysical mapping firm based in Latham, NY.
-Prior to this, she served as technician for the Department of Anthropology at the New York State Museum.
+Susan Winchell-Sweeney, GISP, is a research and collections technician for the Department of Anthropology at the New York State Museum.
 An archaeologist by education and training, Winchell-Sweeney's area of expertise is the application of geospatial technologies in archaeological research and cartography.
-She has over a decade of experience providing GIS analysis, GPS and cartographic services for archaeological projects and has worked for private individuals, non-profit organizations, New York State and the federal government.
+She has over fifteen years of experience providing GIS analysis, GPS and cartographic services for archaeological projects and has worked for private individuals, non-profit organizations, New York State and the federal government.